curl/curl/docs/libcurl/opts/CURLOPT_ECH.md

 ## hard

-Instructs client to attempt ECH and fail if if attempting ECH is not possible.
+Instructs client to attempt ECH and fail if attempting ECH is not possible.

 ## ecl:\<base64-value\>